Civil Litigation Process

 Can I file a lawsuit at any time?

-No. Civil lawsuits are subject to strict filing deadlines called statutes of limitations, which vary depending on the type of claim and jurisdiction.
-For example, Massachusetts law sets different statutes of limitations for whistleblower actions, environmental damage, securities fraud, and civil rights claims.
-Missing the deadline for your claim can prevent you from ever taking legal action.
-That’s why it’s important to speak with a lawyer as soon as you suspect wrongdoing or suffer harm.
+No. Civil lawsuits are subject to statutes of limitations that vary by claim type and jurisdiction.
+Massachusetts law sets different deadlines for whistleblower actions, environmental damage, securities fraud, and civil rights claims.
+Missing your deadline can bar your claim permanently.

 How long does a civil case take to resolve?